oreoshake/oreoshake.github.io/_posts/2022-02-06-the-perfect-interview-for-me.md

 It's in the title.
 I want to block off some time of my choosing to take it on.
 I like to think about things before diving into code in real life.
 While I do chores, my morning routine, etc. Take-home challenges typically come with a time limit and a window of completion e.g. "spend 2-5 hours within a 48-hour window."
 In most cases, the honor system is used, but some technically enforce this.

+Coming from a management role, I really enjoy these challenges :smile:.
+They are simple enough that I don't need to dig deep, interesting enough that I might try and over-engineer a thing or two, and small enough that I might put an extra amount of attention to detail.

 ### An actual repo

 On GitHub.
 Let me show you more than code.
 More than a commit history.
 I want to show you pull requests.
 Yes, I will comment on my own PRs in real life.